As we enter a new year, experts expect UK house prices to continue to rise due to a lack of homes coming on to the market.

 There’s been a great deal of optimism around the property market of late, with an imbalance between supply and demand meaning properties are selling more quickly than before.

-Research by Rightmove found the average time to agree a sale in October was 36 days, the joint-lowest figure registered since the start of the pandemic.
+Research by Rightmove found the average time to agree a sale in December was 39 days, one of the lowest figures registered since the start of the pandemic.

 How do house viewings work at the minute?